mxagar/generative_ai_udacity/01_Fundamentals_GenAI/README.md

 # pip install bitsandbytes accelerate
 from transformers import AutoModelForCausalLM, BitsAndBytesConfig

+# WARNING: This requires the `bitsandbytes` library to be installed
+# and Intel CPU and/or 'cuda', 'mps', 'hpu', 'xpu', 'npu'
 bnb_config = BitsAndBytesConfig(
     load_in_4bit=True,                # Load model in 4-bit precision vs 8 or 16 bit (saves memory)
     bnb_4bit_quant_type="nf4",        # Type of 4-bit quantization: "fp4" (NormalFloat4) or "nf4" (more accurate)